 Tinnitus is one of the most common symptoms to affect humanity.
 People with tinnitus live with a phantom noise that can range from a low hiss or ringing to a loud roar or squeal which can be present constantly or intermittently.
 It can have a significant impact on people’s ability to hear, concentrate, or even participate in everyday activities.
 The vast majority of people with tinnitus have what is known as subjective tinnitus.
 This is caused by unknown problems somewhere in the auditory system; the inner, middle, or outer ear, the part of the brain that translates nerve signals as sounds, or the auditory nerves.

 Approximately 25 million to 50 million people in the United States experience it to some degree.
 Approximately 16 million people seek medical attention for their tinnitus, and for up to two million patients, debilitating tinnitus interferes with their daily lives.
 There are a number of treatments for tinnitus including, counseling, sound therapy, drugs, and even brain stimulation.
 Unfortunately, none of these treatments is very effective.
 Mindfulness practices have been shown to be effective in treating Tinnitus.
-Hence there is a need to further explore the various forms of mindfulness practices as alternative treatments for tinnitus.
+How learning to be mindful affects tinnitus is unknown.

 CMCS – Center for Mindfulness and Contemplative Studies